 - What is a Continuous Flow Portable Oxygen Concentrator?

 - Airline Travel with an FAA Approved Portable Oxygen Concentrator.

-A Pulse Dose Oxygen Machine, also referred to as "on-demand oxygen therapy," intermittently administers a volume of oxygen measured in milliliters per breath (mL/breath).
-Pulse dose oxygen machines have the capability of reaching a setting of 6, which is not the same as 6 liters per minute (LPM).
-Most patients that require oxygen therapy during sleep do not use a pulse dose oxygen generator, as it may not detect breaths as well.
-However, that is not to say that it is impossible.
-We recommend that you confer with your medical provider about sleeping with these devices, as your practitioner will most likely have you do a sleep study to determine if it adequately delivers the necessary supplemental oxygen.
-An oxygen machine portable concentrator is, quite commonly, smaller than continuous flow generators; in fact, it is so small and light that most patients can easily transport one with a strap or handle.
-Please keep in mind, though, that pulse dose portable oxygen compressor are also not compatible with CPAP or BiPAP machines; if you use either of those machines to treat sleep apnea, you will need to couple your sleep apnea device with a Continuous Flow Mobile Oxygen Concentrator or a stationary concentrator.
+A pulse-dose oxygen machine, also referred to as "on-demand oxygen therapy," intermittently administers a volume of oxygen measured in milliliters per breath.
+Pulse-dose oxygen machines have the capability of reaching a setting of 6, which is not the same as 6 liters per minute (LPM).
+Most patients who require oxygen therapy during sleep do not use a pulse-dose oxygen generator, as it may not detect breaths as well.
+However, this does not mean that it is impossible.
+We recommend that you consult with your medical provider about sleeping with these devices because your practitioner may recommend a sleep study to determine if it adequately delivers the necessary supplemental oxygen.
+A portable oxygen generator of this type is usually smaller than continuous-flow generators.
+Typically, it is so small and light that most patients can easily transport it with a strap or handle.
+Please note that a pulse-dose compressor is not compatible with CPAP or BiPAP machines.
+Patients using either of these machines to treat sleep apnea will need to couple their sleep apnea device with a continuous-flow mobile oxygen concentrator or a stationary concentrator.